-C6.7 USC Salkehatchie ensures the adequate budgetary and financial resources are available to support our operations.
+C6.7 USC Salkehatchie ensures the adequate budgetary and financial resources are available to support its operations.
 As a Regional Campus, USC Salkehatchie obtains revenue primarily from the following sources:

 - State Appropriations

 - Tuition and Fees

 - Local Government Appropriations

 - Auxiliary Services the USC Salkehatchie Bookstore

 - Gifts to the USC Educational Foundation

-- Grants from state and local agencies see Chart 7.6-1
+- · Grants from state and local agencies

-- Gifts to support the USC Salkehatchie Athletic program
+- Gifts to support the USC Salkehatchie Athletic Program

-The last five years have been a challenge for the institution as state appropriations have fallen from the FY01 levels and have yet to return to the same level of funding.
-The lack of support at the state level has caused the campus to reduce its workforce by attrition and make other cuts in programmatic support.
+State appropriations have fallen drastically and have yet to return to the prior level of funding.
+The lack of support at the state level has caused the campus to be very conservative in hiring new personnel, often increasing class size and adding duties to staff members.